 If, for some reason, you can't lead a ride yourself, try to find a replacement.
 The Road Ride Coordinator may be able to help you find someone.
-If you advertised the ride in the newsletter as including a map or cue sheet, be sure your replacement has them.

 At the beginning of the ride

 Get signatures, check on helmets, and get a count